Jenny Maxwell: Death

 In the afternoon of June 10, 1981, shortly after their separation, both Maxwell and Roeder were shot and killed in the lobby of Maxwell's Beverly Hills condo / apartment during what was reported at the time as being a botched robbery.
 She was only 39 years old.

 The murders supposedly remained unsolved, and the "botched robbery" story was repeatedly cited in subsequent news / feature articles about Maxwell.
-But in the 2021 published book Murder of an Elvis Girl: Solving the Jenny Maxwell Case, author Buddy Moorhouse (a cousin of Maxwell) reveals that in his research, that the Los Angeles Police Department (LAPD) had concluded at the time, that since no property was taken from the victim(s), the shooting was probably instead a botched hit attack on Maxwell, orchestrated by Roeder over the pending divorce finances.
+But in the 2021 published book Murder of an Elvis Girl: Solving the Jenny Maxwell Case, author Buddy Moorhouse (a cousin of Maxwell) reveals that in his research, that the Los Angeles Police Department (LAPD) had concluded at the time, that since no property was taken from the victim(s), the shooting was probably instead a botched hitman attack on Maxwell, orchestrated by Roeder over the pending divorce finances.
 Roeder (a defense attorney with reputed Mafia underworld criminal connections) had allegedly arranged to receive a survivable superficial wound from the attacking hit man as a diversion and to throw off blame, but in the unfortunate event, the wound to his abdomen instead proved fatal, and he died a few hours after the shooting.

 A further irony revealed in the book is that Maxwell's son Brian received absolutely nothing from his late mother's estate, since Roeder had survived his wife by several hours.
 Because Maxwell had died under the legal status of intestate (without a will), all her assets automatically passed to Roeder, and the entire combined Roeder-Maxwell estate and property / possessions was inherited by Roeder's daughters from his previous marriage, who refused to give Brian anything.